ProjectPybro/MonoGameEngine-Important_Information/md_files/tips.md

 # Tips and Tricks

 ## MonoGameEngine
-* MonoGameEngine disables the console so Console.Write won't work.
+MonoGameEngine disables the console so Console.Write won't work.
 Use Debug.Write or Debug.WriteLine instead!

-* Make sure you download the newest version of MonoGameEngine when making a new program.
+Make sure you download the newest version of MonoGameEngine when making a new program.
-    * Programming and Planning > Resources > Programming Stage 4 - Building a Graphical Game > BlankStudentProject.zip
+Programming and Planning > Resources > Programming Stage 4 - Building a Graphical Game > BlankStudentProject.zip
-    * After downloading the new zip file, make sure you right click it and mark it as safe.
+After downloading the new zip file, make sure you right click it and mark it as safe.

-* SetDrawDebug(true) is a handy command to draw the collision box.
-Very useful when you are trying to figure out why your collisions aren't working properly.
-* Try and avoid putting things in Update() when possible.
+Try and avoid putting things in Update() when possible.
 Remember, Update() will be called 60+, so only put code in there that NEEDS to be checked every frame.

-* Ask people for help.
+Ask people for help.
 Bashing your head against a problem for 6 hours straight will just make you miserable (I speak from experience).
 If you cannot figure out something, ask someone for help.

 ### Scaling the player
-Scaling a GameObject inside MonoGameEngine won't scale its collision box accordingly.
+SetDrawDebug(true) is a handy command to draw the collision box.
+Very useful when you are trying to figure out why your collisions aren't working properly.
 ``` C#
 // Use this in a GameObject to draw it's collision box
 SetDrawDebug(true);
 ```
+Scaling a GameObject inside MonoGameEngine won't scale its collision box accordingly.
 ``` C#
 // Scale the Texture
 GetSprite().SetScale(4, 4);